selfdefined/web-app/11ty/content-warning-guidelines/index.md

 ## Responding to feedback

 Even taking this on board, someone may feed back to you saying that your content caused them a negative reaction.
-If this happens, please wherever possible amend your content warning.
-This will be appreciated by any others in the future who may also have had this negative reaction without warning.
+If this happens, please wherever possible amend your content warning as possible.
+The goal of content warnings is to reduce as much harm as possible, and it's never too late to start.